Hosted by site sponsor WebMate.

 Major Software Differences

-The iPad models all run a version of the iOS, which also powers the iPod touch and iPhone, whereas the MacBook Air models run a version of the macOS.
-For years, apps written for the iOS and macOS were not compatible with one another, but this has become blurrier and blurrier in recent years starting with the "Project Catalyst" technology introduced with macOS Catalina (10.15).
-The latest MacBook Air models will run iOS apps by default, even.
+The iPad models all run a version of the iOS/iPadOS, whereas the MacBook Air models run a version of the macOS.
+For years, apps written for the iOS/iPadOS and macOS were not compatible with one another, but this has become blurrier and blurrier in recent years starting with the "Project Catalyst" technology introduced with macOS Catalina (10.15).
+Recent and current MacBook Air models will run iOS apps by default, even.

-iPad apps are getting more-and-more sophisticated, but in basic terms, macOS has more high-end applications for professional use whereas the iPad has many more games. macOS also can run Windows in a virtualized environment (or by booting into Windows directly on Intel-based MacBook Air models courtesy of BootCamp), whereas the iPad cannot run Windows at all.
+iPad apps are getting more-and-more sophisticated, but in basic terms, macOS has more high-end applications for professional use whereas the iPad has many more games. macOS also can run Windows in a virtualized environment (or by booting into Windows directly on Intel-based MacBook Air models courtesy of BootCamp), whereas the iPad cannot run Windows directly on the device.

-macOS, on the other hand, historically has been a much more "open" operating system that supports a variety of third-party software, including software that interacts directly with the hardware, more thoroughly integrated cloud services (although integration has improved dramatically with recent versions of the iOS), and software that Apple may not particularly approve of.
-For recent versions of macOS, Apple offers an App Store, but its usage is optional rather than required, but this likely wil change going forward.
+macOS, on the other hand, historically has been a much more "open" operating system that supports a variety of third-party software, including software that interacts directly with the hardware, more thoroughly integrated cloud services (although integration has improved dramatically with recent versions of the iPadOS), and software that Apple may not particularly approve of.
+For recent versions of macOS, Apple offers an App Store, but its usage is optional rather than required, but this likely will change going forward unless legal rulings force it to stay open.

 Comparison Chart